oracle/python-cx_Oracle/doc/src/user_guide/txn_management.rst

 :attr:`~Connection.autocommit` of the connection to ``True``.
 This ensures all :ref:`DML <dml>` statements (INSERT, UPDATE etc) are committed as they are executed.
-Unlike :meth:`Connection.commit()`, this does not require an additional round-trip to the database so it is more efficient when used appropriately.
+Unlike :meth:`Connection.commit()`, this does not require an additional :ref:`round-trip <roundtrips>` to the database so it is more efficient when used appropriately.

 Note that irrespective of the autocommit value, Oracle Database will always commit an open transaction when a DDL statement is executed.